-I chose that word as the gude mark and a stopping place in the forest.
-I’m relating it to the current social and economical problems that are especially felt by young generations of people.
-This is a place for reflection and self reflection.
+I chose this word as a marking and a resting spot in the forest.
+I relate it to the current social and economic problems that are particularly felt by the younger generations.
+This is a place for reflection and self-reflection.

 A garden is a living thing, a place that is marked and sometimes abandoned.

-The basic concept of the project was to plant interactive land art installation with medicinal and edible herbs.
-Herbs were planted to shape the form of letters that formulate the sentence: ”Moment, now”.
+The basic concept of the project was to plant a land art installation with medicinal and edible herbs.
+The herbs were shaped like letters, forming the sentence “Moment, Now.”

-Through the research of period of time ”now” I’m trying to find out what are the most common thoughts that throw our mind out of the present moment.
-When talking about the presence I don’t necessarily think about having one’s full concentration, but more spontaneous and natural awareness of this moment through creative activity.
+By studying the period of “now-time,” I seek to determine which common thoughts get our minds “out” of the present moment.
+When I say present-presence, I do not necessarily mean one’s total concentration, but rather a more spontaneous and natural awareness of the present moment through creative activity.

-The meaning of the word ”now” subtly pervades through problems in my close society, such as: uncertainty, volatility, corruption, environmental and social crisis etc.
+The meaning of the word “now” subtly pervades through the issues in my immediate society, such as uncertainty, volatility, corruption, environmental and social crisis, etc.

-By using the gesture of planting, I occupied myself, trying to leave the product of my experience to the viewer and passerby.
+By using the gesture of planting, I occupy myself, I seek to leave the product of my experience to viewers and passers-by.

-For me, creativity means a lot of variations, views and different actions, that are producing reading of a specific problem.
-I use the performance as a medium that creates an awareness of the body and live space installations, made of plants, which by planting, are bringing us back in the ‘moment now’.
+For me, creativity has a lot of different variations, views and actions, which produce an interpretation of a specific issue.
+I use performance as a medium that creates awareness of the body, and plant-based living space installations that bring us back to the “moment of now” when planted.

-Special thanks to Ars Kozara for their support and help with my project.
+Special thanks to Ars Kozara for their support and help with this project.

 My environmental art project for Rauma Artist-in-Residence programme involves planting aromatic herbs in Seminar Garden and a plant installation placed on the trees in the town’s main street .
 I have marked a route from downtown to the Seminar Garden by hanging cloth bags with medicinal plants growing in them on the trees.
 On the bags I have written some of my recipes like TEA AGAINST EXPLOITATION : ”Mix equal amounts of dried dandelion root, calendula flower and leaf of hyssop.
 Use as tea: 1 full teaspoon per 1 cup, and drink 2-3 unsweetened cups a day in small sips.
 Dandelion root cleanses the liver, gallbladder, kidneys and lymph.
 First of all dandelion root cleanses the liver and gallbladder and stimulates the kidneys so the toxins are sent out of the body.”
 I meet pupils at school and they can design their own plant for a certain new purpose to make their life better.